electric-sql/pglite/pglite-cli-distribution-design.md

 `openProtocolConnection()` API.
 Listener identifiers are generation-fenced;
 stale close operations cannot affect a replacement listener.
 Attachment is exclusive per postmaster, and detachment closes every listener created by that host before it resolves.
+For Unix sockets, core adds PostgreSQL's resolved `unix_socket_permissions` and `unix_socket_group` values to the request before the host materializes the listener; the Node host, rather than WasmFS, owns the externally visible socket and lock paths.
 The exact internal spelling may acquire additional result and error types during implementation, but it may not expand into a general postmaster-runtime API.

 ### 6.1 `@electric-sql/pglite`